ManGO for active research data¶

 ~/.irods/irods_environment.json.

-- The name of the local folder itself is not uploaded, only its contents.
-If you want to preserver the folder name, include it in the
+- The name of the folder itself is not uploaded, only its contents.
+If you want to preserve its name, include it in

 collection_path. - The destination collection can already exist.
 If it does not exist, the script will create it automatically.